Skip to main content

 System architecture

-The Atlas Search mongot process, built on Apache Lucene, interfaces with the mongod database process to create and manage full-text (and vector search) indexes and queries.
+The MongoDB Search mongot process, built on Apache Lucene, interfaces with the mongod database process to create and manage full-text (and vector search) indexes and queries.

 The mongot process performs the following tasks:

-• Creates Atlas Search indexes based on the index definition.
+• Creates MongoDB Search indexes based on the index definition.

 • Monitors change streams for the current state of the documents.